 If you do not have an academic reference, ask one of your references to include information on those skills you often use in work settings such as organization, report writing, speaking, training, research, etc.

 When are the MSW classes scheduled?

 First-year Portland Option students attend classes on campus Mondays, Tuesday evenings and Wednesdays.
 Classes generally meet once weekly and most are scheduled in three- hour time periods.
 Multiple sections of most required courses are distributed in these time periods, and it is possible for the student to build a course schedule to accommodate part-time work and other responsibilities.

 We encourage students to plan to be on campus more than one day a week.
 We cannot guarantee that a student can schedule all classes in one day.

 Please visit Ashland, Bend, Eugene or Salem to determine class times and dates for each of these sites.

 How difficult is it to get into the MSW program?

 In the past, we have had more qualified applicants than we were able to accept.
-Generally, we admit one out of every three (1:3) students who apply to the Portland Option and a similar ratio in the Distance Option.
+Generally, we admit one out of every three (1:3) students who apply to the Portland Option and a similar ratio in the Distance and Online Options

 If I am admitted can I defer my admission?